 All of our records must be complete, accurate and reliable in all material respects.
 Undisclosed or unrecorded funds, payments or receipts are inconsistent with our business practices and are prohibited.
 You are expected to act in good faith, responsibly, with due care, competence and with common sense in a timely manner.
 You may not misrepresent material facts or allow your independent judgment or decisions to be improperly influenced or biased by others or by other factors such as operating unit or individual performance or objectives, plans, forecasts or financial commitments.
 If you believe someone is asking or directing you to violate these obligations, report the situation promptly.
 You are responsible for understanding and complying with our record-keeping policy.
 Ask your supervisor if you have any questions.

 The Company’s principal financial officers and other employees serving in a finance, accounting, corporate treasury, tax or investor relations role (the “Finance Team”) have a special responsibility to ensure that all of our financial disclosures with respect to the Company are prepared and reported in a full, fair, accurate, timely and understandable manner.
-These employees must understand and strictly comply with the Company’s accounting policies and U.S. generally accepted accounting principles and all standards, laws and regulations for accounting and financial reporting of transactions, estimates and forecasts.
-You are expected to comply with the internal controls, disclosure controls and procedures and other policies and procedures established by the Company from time to time.
+These employees must understand and strictly comply with the Company’s accounting policies and U.S. generally accepted accounting principles and all standards, laws and regulations for accounting and financial reporting of transactions, estimates and forecasts generally accepted by the U.S. You are expected to comply with the internal controls, disclosure controls and procedures and other policies and procedures established by the Company from time to time.